Endometriosis is a condition in which cells similar to those that line the uterus – the endometrium – grow in locations outside the uterus.

 Risk factors for endometriosis

-- menstrual cycle factors – including early onset of menstruation, heavy or painful periods, short menstrual cycles (less than 27 days) and long periods (more than one week)
+- menstrual cycle factors – including early age of first period (menarche), heavy or painful periods, short menstrual cycles (less than 27 days) and long periods (more than one week)

 - allergies – such as food, eczema and hay fever